- Academic Access & Disability Resources

 Bedford County Campus Student Services 814-652-9528, ext.
 1-6200

 As part of the registration process, students planning to pursue a degree or take courses requiring a prerequisite may need to complete a college placement assessment.
-The assessment consists of three sections; writing, mathematics, and reading.
-Students for whom English is their second language will be requested to take the ESL Writing and Reading sections.
+The assessment consists of three sections: Reading, English (writing) and mathematics.
+Students who speak English as a second language have the option to take the ESL Writing and Reading sections.
 Results of the placement evaluation are used to determine a student’s readiness for college-level coursework and to increase the student’s opportunity for academic success.
-Students should contact the Advising Office to determine which section(s) of the placement test are required.
+Students should contact the Advising Center to determine which section(s) of the placement test are required.

 A variety of tutorial services is offered to assist students who are experiencing academic difficulties.
-Individual peer tutors are available at both campuses for most credit classes, not covered by walk-in study labs.
+Individual peer learning specialists are available at both campuses for most credit classes, not covered by walk-in study labs.
 Students are encouraged to apply early in the semester for this service.
-In addition, walk-in tutoring labs are available in a variety of subjects such as English, speech, reading, mathematics, and science.
-Online tutoring is available in basic math, introductory sciences, writing, economics, accounting, and software design.
+In addition, walk-in tutoring labs are available in a variety of subjects such as English, reading, mathematics, and science.
+Online tutoring is available in mathematics basic through introductory calculus, biology, chemistry, physics, writing, economics, accounting, medical terminology, nursing, and software design.

 Tutoring services are intended to provide a review of subject matter and to assist the students’ improvement of study skills and self-confidence resulting in a more independent learner.
-Students interested in serving as tutors are requested to file an application with the Student Success Center or the Student Services office at the Bedford County Campus.
+Students interested in serving as tutors are requested to file an application with Learning Commons/Tutoring or the Student Services office at the Bedford County Campus.
 Tutors must demonstrate excellent academic and communication skills.
-The Tutoring Program is accredited by the College Reading and Learning Association.

 Additional support and advising is available for non-traditional student learners as they begin their journey into college.
 Non-traditional learners are students who have been out of school for 5 or more years, are 25 years of age or older, are parents, military veterans, dislocated workers, or GED recipients.
 Support is provided through the Academic Access and Disability Resources Coordinator.
 The coordinator recognizes that non-traditional students have different needs than students coming straight from high school and that taking college courses after being away from school for a time can be intimidating.
 Services provided include general support and advising, community referrals, and advocacy.
 The Academic Access and Disability Resources Coordinator is located in the Humanities Building, room H-1, on the Cumberland campus.